 This past weekend I turned 32.
+I am 30 and single and have been in my 30’s and single for quite sometimes now.
 Since I was already in my 30’s there is no life changing depression that came with me being older.
 But what did come was reflection.
 By 30 I thought that I would live the fairy tale life of being married with kids and a huge house with a white picket fence.
 The truth of the situation is that I am not married, I am a single mother, and I just relocated to the DC area for a better job.
-The end results was me moving with my mother until my home sales in Richmond.
-At first I was sad at the thought of a 30 something year old woman living with her mother.
+The end results was me moving with my mother until my home sells in Richmond.
+At first I was sad at the thought of a 30 and single woman living with her mother.
 I have not live with my mother since I was 18 years old!

 I used to travel a lot some of that stopped when my mother got out of the military.
 All of the friends I use to travel with got married and have kids so they do not have time to be young and free with me, chasing the wind into nowhere.
 But I do have the time, it is not my fault they have a ball and chain.
-And so I have decided GASP….
-To travel alone.
+And I have decided to see being 30 and single as a blessing and not a curse.
+And GASP even travel alone (See my blog here on my first Staycation) .
 It has been on my heart for so long now.
 I have lived in other countries, but that was before terrorist started flipping out and bombing tourist spots.
 That was before I was aware that human trafficking people kidnap women like me and take them somewhere, never to be seen or heard from again.
 THE HORROR!

 The whole moral of this story is that as you find yourself getting older and